WilliamsPanLab/ENGAGE-CognitiveControl/README.md

 # ENGAGE Cognitive Control Circuit paper

-This repo contains steps to run mediation analysis between brain activation in response to Facial Expressions of Emotion Task (FEET) and altered states of consciousness after acute ketamine administration.
+This repo contains steps and code to replicate analysis included in manuscript entitled "Adaptive Changes in the Cognitive Control Brain Circuit Underlie and Predict Behavioral Outcomes for Depression over Two Years".
+In thi project, we focused on the cognitive control  circuit as a putative neural mechanism of action for a novel behavioral intervention with five repeat measures over two years and explored the possibility of using early changes in this circuit to predict future treatment outcomes.

 ## High-level steps
 - [Pre-requisite](#pre-requisite)